sshtools/npm2mvn/README.md

 ## Status

-Npm2Mvn is currently still in its alpha-stage, but we hope to rapidly bring it up to beta, then release quality.
+Npm2Mvn is currently still in beta stage, but we hope to rapidly bring it up to release quality.
+We have been using it ourselves this past year and it has been pretty rock solid.

 In the mean-time though, we have an experimental public repository at https://npm2mvn.jadaptive.com that you can try out, or host your own by downloading